Student-gs/CMT_DataCleaning/README.md

 ## 🧹 YOLO Dataset Cleaning Scripts

-This repository contains Python scripts for cleaning and preparing datasets for YOLO-based object detection training.
-These utilities help streamline dataset management by removing duplicates, fixing mislabeled classes, and splitting datasets for training.
+This repository contains Python scripts for cleaning and preparing datasets for YOLO-based object detection training used in our thesis.
+These utilities helped streamline dataset management by removing duplicates, fixing mislabeled classes, and splitting dataset.

 ---